Twoure/KissNetwork.bundle/README.md

 ##### Drama
 - **Kissasian** keeps changing video URL obfuscation every few days.
 Am able to decode daily, but will not be creating a new release every day it changes.
 - If and when _Drama_ videos start failing (when obfuscation changes), users can try the `dev` branch code.
+- Header Cache time is very short, ~30-45 minutes, so can bog down Search Function

 ##### Plex Home Theater
 - Channel exits when adding/removing bookmarks.
 Has to do with pop up messages.